 With Microsoft ceasing support for Windows 7, many users are left wondering what their next step should be.
 While most will most probably upgrade to Windows 10, some may opt to remain with Windows 7.

 If they choose to opt for the Windows 7 Extended Support, they will be able to continue using Windows 7 safely for another 2 years.
 However, some may choose to keep both Windows 10 and Windows 7, albeit on different drives.

 While Windows 10 may be better optimized for older hardware, those that wish to use Windows 7 can compensate for the lack of optimization by migrating it to an external SSD.

 Naturally, this operation isn’t just a mere Copy and Paste operation, and requires that you use certain methods, especially if you want to conserve all user data, or if you don’t want to reinstall it again.

-How do I migrate Windows 7 to an SSD?
+How do I move Windows 7 to an SSD?

 This option is by far the fastest and the easiest, as it drastically reduces the number of steps taken.
 One such example is by using AOMEI Backupper Professional.

-This tool makes everything all the more easier to handle, and it drastically reduces the time wasted.
+This tool makes everything all the easier to handle, and it drastically reduces the time wasted.

 - Download and run AOMEI Backupper Professional